This is a tutorial for the Champions custom card maker by Landstander.

 You can see all editable sections by hovering over the "What can I edit?" block at the top of the page.

 2. Use the form on the left hand side.
 Your changes will automatically appear in the preview.
-These fields accept some HTML, but the preview and saved images can be different.
+These fields accept some HTML, but not all HTML will look correct in your exported images, even if it is correct in the preview.
+See a list of Champions-specific HTML codes here.

 Add special characters to text